Mdtero Mdtero

 Translate, organize, and preserve evidence

-Use translation only when needed, while keeping the package auditable and ready for downstream review or synthesis.
+Use translation only when needed, while keeping the Markdown auditable and ready for downstream review or synthesis.

 4